kkrajczar/DSGeneric/NeuralNetworks.md

 - One of the most important ones is to make the C cost function differentiable with respect to all the outputs (the y’s).
 This is necessary for gradient descent to work.
 - Another good constraint is to make the cost of many inputs the average of the cost of individual inputs.

+- For classification:
-- For classification: The logarithmic loss function is the cross entropy function (either binary_crossentropy, or categorical_crossentropy for two-class or multi-class classfication cases), which is tipically used for softmax layers.
+    - The logarithmic loss function is the cross entropy function (either binary_crossentropy, or categorical_crossentropy for two-class or multi-class classfication cases), which is tipically used for softmax layers.
+The cross entropy loss is ubiquitous in modern deep neural networks.
+    - Hinge loss
+    - Logistic loss
+    - Kullback–Leibler divergence
+    - Exponential loss
-- For regression (linear layers): Tipical choice is mean squared error
+- For regression (linear layers):
+    - Tipical choice is mean squared error: it has the disadvantage that it has the tendency to be dominated by outliers
-- Mean absolute error: however, it is not differentiable at 0.
+    - Mean absolute error or Laplace or l1 loss: better than MSE in case of outliers, however, it is not differentiable at 0.
+    - Huber loss

 Available loss functions in Keras: https://keras.io/losses/